alinabarenboim2021/MultiServerMessanger/README.md

 2. Install required node packages with ```nmp install``` command.
 3. Run client code with ```npm start``` command.

 Assuming you run your client on port 3000 (you can change it by editing "start" script in package.json file with PORT=<port num>), you can see the messanger application on your browser with http://localhost:3000.
-If the client connected with server - you will see your messages in the "Messanger" window.
+If the client connected with server - you will see your messages in the "Messenger" window.

 ### Production